Improved Education and Integration Opportunities for Roma in Serbia, Empowerment of Young Roma, and Reintegration of Returnees

 In late 2016, EUR 2,373,950 and in December 2019, EUR 4,000,000 were granted by the German Federal Ministry for Economic Cooperation and Development (BMZ) to the Roma Education Fund (REF).
 Administered by KfW Development Bank and implemented by the Representative Office of the Roma Education Fund in the Republic of Serbia, this grant seeks to combine the scholarship-graduation program from high school with job-related skill training for Roma entering the Serbian labour market.

-The Project consists of three components: Supporting secondary school education for Roma youth, supporting employability of graduates of the REF secondary school scholarship program and promoting the re-integration of Serbian Roma returnees from Germany into Serbian society.
+The project consists of three components: Supporting secondary school education for Roma youth, supporting employability of graduates of the REF secondary school scholarship program, and promoting the re-integration of Serbian Roma returnees from Germany into Serbian society.

 The prospect of few income opportunities after graduation, combined with socio-economic and cultural pressure, frequently leads to Roma abandoning their studies.
 Simultaneously, many employers remain hesitant to hire Roma high school and university graduates, even if they are suitably qualified.
-Moreover, stiff competition for vacant jobs, that are available, worsens the situation.
+Moreover, stiff competition for vacant jobs, worsens the situation.

 Impact

-- The promotion of secondary school education for Roma youth:
+• The promotion of secondary school education for Roma youth:

-- The promotion of the re-integration of migrants returning from Germany to Serbia:
+• The promotion of the re-integration of migrants returning from Germany to Serbia:

-438 Roma families, returning from Germany to Serbia, are supported in their reintegration process – especially when reintegrating their children into the Serbian educational system.
+• 515 Roma families, returning from Germany to Serbia, are supported in their reintegration process – especially when reintegrating their children into the Serbian educational system.
 The program supported 843 children (5.5-14 years old).